 He said the party had also adopted resolutions to ensure that “all war veterans are given land”.
 Mudenda said the party had also made a resolution for former colonial power Britain to return to Zimbabwe all body parts taken as war trophies, such as that of chiefs Mashayamombe and Chingaira.

 To those following proceedings of the party’s indaba from outside, the Zanu-PF conference, like all previous ones ended as a mere talk shop.
+It did not address bread and butter issues, including immediate concerns of people.
+There was no mention of the nationwide doctors’ strike that has paralysed operations at hospitals, leaving patients stranded.

 No concrete solutions were proffered on people being paid in Zimbabwe bond notes while many businesses including pharmacies are demanding payment in foreign currency.
 There was no position on increasing calls to either join the rand union or pay workers in foreign currency as a result of inflation that was below five percent and rose to 20% recently.